 PeerTalk Support Groups

-We are so pleased that the following PeerTalk support groups are now up and running: Batley, Bensham (Gateshead), Bradford, Bordon, Guildford, Preston (Central Methodist), Preston (Intact), Skipton, Warrington and Whitley Bay.
+We are pleased that the following PeerTalk support groups are now up and running, face-to-face: Batley, Bensham (Gateshead), Bradford, Bordon, Guildford, Preston (Central Methodist), Preston (Intact), Skipton, Warrington and Whitley Bay.

 PeerTalk Support Group Meetings are modelled on those of the Irish Charity Aware.
 Watch Aware’s video, below, to see what a meeting is like, or click here to download it and watch offline.